Yugo: Criticism and response

 Defenders of the vehicle have counter-argued that the Yugo's reputation suffered due to an issue that also appeared with initially inexpensive cars such as the Chevrolet Chevette, Rambler, Crosley, and others — dealers were finding that too many owners were considering inexpensive cars as "disposable", and were failing to perform basic maintenance such as oil changes.

 One critical maintenance issue specific to the Yugo 55 and 65 (the 45 was a 903 cc pushrod engine, with a timing chain) was the need for regular replacement of the interference engine's timing belt — every 40000 mi.
 In a non-interference engine, timing belt failure does not cause further damage to the engine.
 However, in an interference engine, failure of the timing belt disrupts the synchronization between pistons and poppet valves, causing them to collide with one another (hence the name interference engine), thus potentially destroying the engine.
 Though this requirement was stressed in owners' manuals, it was frequently overlooked by owners.
 The factory also stressed the need for 89-octane fuels for the low-compression engines.

-Some Yugo owners have reported that regular oil changes and appropriate maintenance allow the cars to remain dependable and trouble-free.
+On the contrary, many Yugo owners have reported that regular oil changes and appropriate maintenance allow the cars to remain dependable and trouble-free for decades.
+This is most often seen in the former republics of Yugoslavia, especially Serbia, where many Yugos can still be seen on the roads.